vfaraji89/vfaraji89/README.md

 # Hi, It's Vahid! 👋

-👀I'm passionate about the intersection of text and people data.
+👀I'm passionate about the intersection of labour market, text and people data.

-## About Me
+## My programming skills

-- 📊 Intermediate at R
+- 📊 Intermediate at R and 🐍 Python (Numpy, Pandas, )
-- 🐍 Learning Python
+- Econometrics packages

 ## Contact Me